Access to Nationality

 How easily can immigrants become citizens?

-Nationality policies are a major area of weakness in most European and non-European countries, especially Austria, Bulgaria, the Baltics, Eastern Europe, and India.
+Nationality policies qualify as only halfway favourable for promoting naturalisation of immigrants (44).
+Nationality policies are a major area of weakness in most European and non-European countries, especially Austria, Bulgaria, the Baltics, Eastern Europe, India, Saudi Arabia and the UAE.
 The highly discretionary, expensive path to citizenship often discourages rather than encourages migrants to apply.
-A few countries (10/52) still have not caught up with international reform trends on dual nationality and citizenship entitlements for children.
+A few countries (12/56) still have not caught up with international reform trends on dual nationality and citizenship entitlements for children.
 By contrast, immigrants have favourable opportunities to become citizens in many countries, e.g., Sweden and the traditional destination countries (Canada, New Zealand and US).

 Immigrants’ access to nationality has improved significantly in Brazil and Luxembourg and, to lesser extent, in China, Greece, Latvia, Moldova, Portugal, Spain, Switzerland and Turkey.